-The Center for Communication is a special extension of the Teaching Center that focuses on all things communication.
-It exists specifically for faculty and graduate students and offers the following services: workshops on improving presentations, poster sessions, and videos; feedback on writing (for grants and teaching portfolios); coaching on presentation skills for different audiences; and guidance on speaking with the press about research.
-This space serves as a growing repository for faculty and graduate students who want assistance with a variety of communication needs.
+The Center for Communication is housed in the University Center for Teaching and Learning.
+It exists specifically for faculty and graduate students and offers a range of resources and services related to effective communications.
+These include workshops on improving presentations, poster sessions, and videos; feedback on writing (for grants and teaching portfolios); coaching on presentation skills for different audiences; and guidance on speaking with the press about research.
+The Faculty Writing Groups are also coordinated through the Center for Communication.

 Institutional Mentoring Program Across a CommuniTy of Color (IMPACT)

-The Institutional Mentoring Program Across a CommuniTy of Color, IMPACT, is a program for faculty of color focused on networking, mentoring, and community building.
-Each fall, deans and campus presidents will nominate new (and junior) faculty of color to participate in this program.
-Small groups of new faculty will be assigned to senior faculty members who will serve as mentors throughout the academic year.
-Mentors will be trained using an evidence-based mentor-training program.
-The mentors will be career mentors, not intended to replace any other mentoring that the junior faculty may receive through their departments or other sources.
-Following a welcoming event in the fall term, each mentoring group will meet on a monthly basis.
-The Office of the Provost will sponsor another event for all mentors and mentees in early spring, featuring a panel who will talk about career obstacles and successes.
-The program will conclude in early summer with a reception and reflections about IMPACT.
+Sponsored by the Office of the Provost, the Institutional Mentoring Program Across a CommuniTy of Color, IMPACT, is a program for faculty of color focused on networking, mentoring, and community building.
+Deans and regional campus presidents nominate new (and junior) faculty of color to participate in this program.
+Small groups of new faculty are assigned to senior faculty members who serve as mentors throughout a two-year period.
+Mentors are trained using an evidence-based mentor-training program.
+The mentors are career mentors, not intended to replace any other mentoring that the junior faculty may receive through their departments or other sources.